zumbov2/lindasR/README.md

 # Disclaimer

 Some parts of this package were developed with the assistance of a Large Language Model (LLM).
-While the generated code has been reviewed and tested, no guarantee is made regarding completeness or correctness.
-Users are encouraged to validate results independently.

 # LINDAS